Saturday, December 31, 2011

 Don’t expect these labels to do everything, however.
 They have to be kept simple and standardized, so they can’t address all the practices that arise in different environmental conditions.
 Also, they are assigned to production on a producer-by-producer basis, so they can’t take into account the interactions at a regional or sectoral level.
 For instance, even if it were possible to insert language about sustainable water withdrawals into the organic standards, what constitutes sustainable depends on what other users sharing the same groundwater resources are doing.
 An individual farm may simply be the wrong unit of observation.

 Real solutions require regulation and coordination, stuff like water and soil conservation districts.
 Reducing the burning of fossil fuels in food production and distribution requires a systematic control over carbon emissions, such as the permit system I’ve pushed in the past (such as here and here).
-And better labor practices require better labor laws and health unions to enforce them.
+And better labor practices require better labor laws and healthy unions to enforce them.
 You shouldn’t expect shopping to take care of all this.

 So why is all the burden placed on labeling and consumerism?
 Because we’ve given up on politics, at least for now.
 If you don’t think the rules of the game can be changed through collective action, all you’ve got left is shopping.
 But remind yourself from time to time that this is duct tape, not real repair.